 - All voting individuals shall be identified at the commencement of each assembly meeting. - Quorum for the WJA shall be comprised of one-tenth of the voting members of the assembly.
-If, however, at the time appointed for the holding of any WJA meeting there is not the required quorum present, such meeting shall then stand adjourned for twenty (20) minutes at the same date and place.
-The members then present and entitled to vote shall be deemed quorum and shall be competent to transact the business for which the said meeting was convened. - The WJA shall meet once each season (in conjunction with the scheduled AGF AGM). - The WJC chairperson and/or the AGF Women's Program Manager shall chair all WJA meetings.
+If, however, at the time appointed for the holding of any WJA meeting there is not the required quorum present, such meeting shall then stand adjourned for ten (10) minutes at the same date and place.
+The members then present and entitled to vote shall be deemed quorum and shall be competent to transact the business for which the said meeting was convened. - The WJA shall meet twice each season (Fall and Spring).
+The meetings can be hybrid or virtual. - The WJC chairperson and/or the AGF Women's Program Manager shall chair all WJA meetings.